rod-trent/Copilot-for-Security/Prompts/Plugins/DefenderXDR.md

 ```
 ---
 ```
-Base on the above email investigation, summarize this investigation with all the investigation steps that taken during this session share also supported evidence and let me know if this is a phishing email, also share certainty percentage: if the email is not suspicious give it 0-30% if it medium suspicious for phishing give it 30%-74% and if its high suspicious as phishing give it 75%-100%, allways include suspicious certainty percentage.
+Based on the above email investigation, summarize this investigation with all the investigation steps that taken during this session share also supported evidence and let me know if this is a phishing email, also share certainty percentage: if the email is not suspicious give it 0-30% if it medium suspicious for phishing give it 30%-74% and if its high suspicious as phishing give it 75%-100%, allways include suspicious certainty percentage.
 ```
 ---